A109E / AS365 HELICOPTER FTD

 These aircraft replaced the Twin Squirrel in 2006 in the VIP transport and Communication roles.
 The A109 is operated by a single pilot.

 The aircraft is a twin-engined, eight-seat helicopter with a retractable undercarriage, weighing about 2000 kgs and cleared to operate up to 3000 kgs.
 The twin-engine design gives the pilot more flexibility when planning routes over built-up areas, increasing safety margins when flying in and out of confined landing sites.
 The rotor system comprises four main rotor blades and two tail rotor blades of composite construction.
 The main rotor head has elastomeric bearings, while the tail rotor is a teetering type, both driven by conventional gearboxes.
 The A109 has two independent hydraulic circuits, driven from the main rotor gearbox: one provides power to one side of the main servo jacks and gives servo assistance to the tail rotor, while the other services the other side of the main jacks and powers the utility services for undercarriage movement and braking.
 The fuselage is in two main parts, the main cockpit and cabin section and the tail boom.
-Both are of aluminium semi-monocoque design for lightness and strength and the main section is extremely crash-worthy.The earliest A109s were built by Agusta in the late 1970s, while the Power derivatives stem from the mid 1990s.
+Both are of aluminum semi-monocoque design for lightness and strength and the main section is extremely crash-worthy.The earliest A109s were built by Agusta in the late 1970s, while the Power derivatives stem from the mid 1990s.
 It can be flown by a single pilot in all weather conditions, by day and night.

 The aircraft has a “glass cockpit” with two complete sets of pilot instruments and navigation systems, including a three-axis autopilot, an auto-coupled Instrument Landing System and a satellite-based Global Positioning System.
 There is also a Moving Map Display, weather radar and a Traffic Alerting System.